Budapest–Belgrade railway: Modernization of the Serbian section

 The construction of the railway line in Serbia started in September 2017, when the construction of the Čortanovci tunnel began.
 The 75 km railway for speed up to 200 km/h between Belgrade and Novi Sad opened on 19 March 2022 (this part was divided in two sections: as of 2018, the Belgrade–Stara Pazova 34.5 km section was planned to be finished in the end of 2020 and the Stara Pazova–Novi Sad 40.4 km section in November 2021).
-The construction of the 107.4 km section between Novi Sad and Subotica (Hungarian border) was started on 7 April 2022 and is due to be completed for the end of 2024.
+The construction of the 107.4 km section between Novi Sad and Subotica (Hungarian border) was started on 7 April 2022 and it was due to be completed by the end of November 2024, but the opening was delayed following the train station canopy collapse in Novi Sad and ensuing countrywide protests.
+On 8 October 2025 the "Soko" high-speed line between Belgrade (via Novi Sad) and Subotica opened and runs with 9 departures daily.
+Its maximum speed is 200 km/h and the 181,6 kilometres between Belgrade and Subotica are covered in 1h19 minutes.

-Bids
+Bids of the Hungarian section

 Only two consortia bid for the work.
 The winning consortium was announced June 2019.
 As with most public works since 2015 the government linked Hungarian entrepreneur, Lőrinc Mészáros won, with his company “RM International Zrt”, along with two Chinese companies: China Tiejiuju Engineering & Construction LLC., and China Railway Electrification Engineering Group(Hungary) Ltd.

-Reception
+Criticism

-Allthough the section between Budapest and Belgrade allows a four hours reduction in travel time, any further travel such as to the port of Piraeus is still 4 to 8 days away by train from Belgrade.
+Although the section between Budapest and Belgrade will allow a four-hour reduction in travel time, a further travel to the Chinese owned port of Piraeus was, as of 2017, still 2 to 4 days away by train from Belgrade.

 While the Hungarian government classified its analysis for the economic viability of the project for 10 years, estimates in the non-government-owned media estimate the return around 130 to 2400 years based on the current and expected traffic on the line.